Lurë

-Lura is an old village in the Dibër county and has a fascinating history.
-After Skanderbegs death in 1468 the Ottomans wanted 300 women from Lura.
-The people of Lura were angered so instead of sending woman in Duvaks they sent 300 men in Duvaks with weapons to fight the ottomans.
-The men were sent on horseback to the ottoman camp and then when they got there the ottomans were waiting and then they started fighting the ottomans and they eventually won the battle.
+Old Lurë (Lurë e vjetër), Lurë Plain (Fushe Lurë) and Borie Lurë, are the three neighborhoods of Lurë.
+Additional villages within the municipality include Krej Lurë, Pregj Lurë, Arrmall, Vlashë, and Gur Lurë.

+Covering an area of 1,280 hectares, Lurë National Park lies on the eastern side of the Kunora e Lurës mountain massif.
+The park contains 14 glacial lakes situated at elevations between 1,350 and 1,720 meters.
+Notable lakes include Liqeni i Madh, the Lake of Pines (13 hectares), Black Lake (8 hectares), and Lake of Flowers (4 hectares).

 Demographic history

 Lurë appears in the Ottoman defter of 1467 as a village in the timar of Ali Vardari in the vilayet of Lower Dibra.
 The settlement had a total of nine households represented by the following household heads: Pop Sima; Mirko, brother of Pop Sima; Gjergj Limaçi; Martini, son of Gjergji; Shtjefan Matarisi; Gjon Gjerboçi; Peter Smaqi (Zmaqi); and Tolë Miçoqi.